Volunteers are the backbone DREAM!

 Over 125 volunteers generously donate their time to our programs and events throughout the year.
 Due to growing program demand, we are always in need of help!

-We are currently seeking enthusiastic and dedicated volunteers age 16 and up to help with the 2018 summer season beyond.
-Do you love recreate outside?!
-Join us as we help others have access to summer activities that we love!
+We are currently seeking enthusiastic and dedicated volunteers age 16 and up to help with the 2018-2019 winter season beyond.
+See Application & Details section for more info!